phuio/palmwars/README.md

-palmwars
+PalmWars
 ========

-Old game I wrote for Palm OS
+An old game I wrote for Palm OS, based on MabWar for the BBC Micro.